Yamahkarim/BellyPlotly/Readme.md

 ## Objective

-A visual dashboard made with poltly.js to depict the species and concetration of bacteria on the bellybutton of 200 samples.
+A visual dashboard made with poltly.js to depict the species and concentration of bacteria on the bellybutton of 200 samples.

 ## Technologies